Sliicy/Sliicy/README.md

 Anyone who can help find mistakes or suggest words to be added to the wordlists is crucial to the encryption.

 Help is needed to translate this project into other languages.

-I look forward to people trying to test the included program and break it.
-Comments are welcome.

-Offering a reward for anyone who breaks the encryption.